Oswestry: Education

 Oswestry is home to the second oldest 'free' (which in this context means not linked to any ecclesiastical foundation) school in the country, Oswestry School, which was founded in 1407.
-(The oldest, Winchester College, was founded in 1382.)
+(The oldest, Winchester College, was founded in 1382).
 Oswestry School's 15th century site, adjacent to St Oswald's Parish Church, is now a café restaurant.
 It used to house the Tourist Information Centre, now moved to Castle view.

 There are four state primary schools in Oswestry: The Meadows Primary School, Cabin Lane; Woodside Primary School, Gittin Street; Holy Trinity C.E.
 Primary Academy & Nursery, Beech Grove and Middleton Road; and Our Lady & St. Oswald's Catholic Primary School, Upper Brook Street.
 There is also an independent co-educational preparatory school in Church Street, Bellan House, which is run by Oswestry School.

 Secondary education is provided by both Oswestry School and the state secondary school with academy status: The Marches School, Morda Road.

-Further education is provided by The Marches School's Sixth Form and the North Shropshire College which is situated in the town at Shrewsbury Road and at the Walford Campus near Baschurch.
+Further education is provided by The Marches School's Sixth Form and North Shropshire College, which is situated in the town at Shrewsbury Road and at the Walford Campus near Baschurch.

+Local media

+Regional TV news is provided by BBC West Midlands and ITV Central.
+Television signals can be received from either The Wrekin or Sutton Coldfield TV transmitters.

+Local radio stations are BBC Radio Shropshire on 96.0 FM, Hits Radio Black Country & Shropshire on 103.1 FM and Greatest Hits Radio Black Country & Shropshire on 107.1 FM.

+The Border Counties Advertizer and Shropshire Star are the town's local newspapers, the former printed weekly and the latter printed daily.
+The Oswestry Life Magazine is the town's monthly magazine publication.

 Transport

 Oswestry is at the junction of the A5 with the A483 and A495.
 The A5 continues from Shrewsbury to the north, passing the town, before turning west near Chirk and entering Wales.

-Bus services are operated by Arriva Midlands and local independents Tanat Valley Coaches, Lakeside Coaches and Owen's Travelmaster.
-The town has regular bus routes that link nearby villages and towns including Wrexham and Shrewsbury.
+Bus services are operated by Arriva Midlands, Arriva Wales and local independents Tanat Valley Coaches, Lakeside Coaches and Owen's Travelmaster.
+The town has regular bus routes that link nearby villages and towns including Wrexham, Welshpool, Newtown, Llanfyllin, Ellesmere and Shrewsbury.
+There is also a Dial-A-Ride minibus service which operates Mon-Fri and a direct bus route between Oswestry and Lake Vyrnwy every Wednesday, both operated by Oswestry Community Action, trading as the Qube.

+On 9 November 2023, Oswestry was awarded Coach Friendly accreditation by the Conference for Passenger Transport (CPT) at a ceremony in the Guildhall on Bailey Head.
+The award followed an initiative by Oswestry Business Improvement District (BID) to increase the frequency and regularity of coach visits to boost the footfall and income of local shops, cafes, businesses and organisations.